Owi3/Owi3/README.md

 ### Hi there 👋
+### This is an R code I used in modeling interest rate risk using semi-heavy tail distributions of the Normal-Variance Mean mixtures for my Masters research.
 <!--
 **Owi3/Owi3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.